 - On US Hwy 45, 4.5 miles north of Watersmeet.
-Once you cross Sucker Lake Rd/Bass Lake Rd slow down.
-You'll quickly see a two-track gravel road on the left, leading into the trees.
-Take it.
-This is Robbins Pond Rd.
+Cross Sucker Lake Rd/Bass Lake Rd, go about 2 miles, slow down.
+You'll see a an ATV/2-track gravel road split off on the left with electric lines.
 Follow for less than a half-mile until you see the dead-end barricade.
 At night there are usually people there -- otherwise just sit and wait.

 Visitor Tips and News About Paulding Lights

 Paulding Lights disproven by university!
 This was investigated by Michigan Tech.
 They used large telescopes with attached cameras and it shows clearly that they are headlights and taillights of cars 6 miles away.
 They seem to linger and hover because of the long distance and air turbulence.
 This was so easy to find out, but so many people want to believe crazy stories instead.[James Platt, 08/30/2011]

 Headlights schmeadlights!
 We saw both white and red lights.
 At one point the white lights turned red and danced around.
 The only thing that wasn't a mystery that night was where my hundred dollars went in the casino down the road!! :)[Mike, 08/20/2011]

 The "mystery lights" of Paulding have been scientifically proven to be car lights.
 The entire experiment can be duplicated by anyone who wishes to.
 See the details: http://www.skepticfiles.org/mys3/michigan.htm This one is no longer a mystery.[Tom Hartman, 12/04/2010]